Richmond Home

 Greek 101 – Elementary Greek

-MWF 12:00-12:50 pm – Simpson
+MWF 12:00-12:50 pm – Wong

 Introduction to ancient Greek, the language of Homer, Plato and the New Testament.
 We will use a 'reading approach' that aims at helping students develop mental habits and reading strategies that will lead to successful reading of more complex Greek in future semesters.
 Partially satisfies the COM2 requirement.
 No prerequisite.